OS366/Tastory/README.md

 ## 📄 License

-Tastory is available under dual licensing:

-### Open Source License (AGPL-3.0)

-The open-source version is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the MIT License.

+### MIT License

+The MIT License is a permissive free software license.
 This means you can:

-- Use the software for non-commercial purposes
+- Use the software for any purpose (commercial or non-commercial)
 - Modify the code
 - Distribute the code
+- Include in proprietary software
-- Must keep the source code open source if you distribute it
+- No obligation to make source code available

+See the [LICENSE](LICENSE) file for the full license text.

 ## Contributing